franms333/github_finder/readme.md

 ### Summary

-    The following project was made in JavaScript using AJAX and JSON files requested to the GitHub external API.
+    The following project was made in JavaScript using AJAX and JSON files requested to the GitHub's external API.

     The project consist in a GitHub user's finder.
 The App search for an specific user on GitHub.com and returns the following information about that user: